FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-The Controller is an abstract system component that when called with a Controller Input instance repeatedly computes Trial Input instance for the Measurer, obtains corresponding Trial Output instances, and eventually returns a Controller Output instance.
+The Controller is an abstract system component that when called once with a Controller Input instance repeatedly computes Trial Input instance for the Measurer, obtains corresponding Trial Output instances, and eventually returns a Controller Output instance.